sami-rajichi/live_audio_capture/README.md

 5. **Customizable**: Highly configurable parameters for sampling rate, chunk duration, noise reduction, and more.
 6. **Real-Time Visualization**: Visualize audio waveforms, frequency spectra, and spectrograms in real-time.
 7. **Easy to Use**: Simple API for quick integration into your projects.

-### Comparison to Other Packages
-- **Compared to `pyaudio`**: Provides higher-level abstractions for common tasks like VAD and noise reduction.
-- **Compared to `sounddevice`**: Offers built-in real-time visualization and advanced noise reduction.
-- **Compared to `webrtcvad`**: More flexible and customizable, with support for real-time processing and visualization.

 ---